j-ylau/slomarket/README.md

 ## Contributing

 We welcome contributions.
-To contribute to SloMarket, follow these steps:
+To contribute to SLOMarket, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.